North Korea - South Korea

 Chronology from Jan 2020 to May 2020

 : Maj.
-Gen Kim Do-gyun, MND’s point man on inter-Korean affairs, is promoted to three stars—but also taken off the case.
-From next week he becomes chief of the Capital Defense Command.
-Kim led the ROK side in 2018’s inter-Korean military talks.
+Gen. Kim Do-gyun, MND’s point man on inter-Korean affairs, is promoted to three stars – and taken off the case.
+He becomes chief of the Capital Defense Command.
 The report does not state who will replace him on the North Korea beat at MND.

 : US-led United Nations Command (UNC) says it is conducting “a full investigation” into May 3 border shooting incident.
 It was reportedly unable to enter the Northern side of the DMZ.
 Pyongyang has still offered no explanation, much less apology.

-: South Korea’s Unification Minister visits the DMZ.
-Kim Yeon-chul’s trip to Panmunjom (nowhere near Cheorwon) is to assess preparations for the planned resumption of tourism there, suspended since last year’s outbreak of African swine fever.
+: South Korea’s Minister of Unification (MOU) visits the DMZ.
+Kim Yeon-chul’s trip to Panmunjom is to assess preparations for the planned resumption of tourism, suspended since last year’s outbreak of African swine fever.

-: ROK MND says Pyongyang has not yet offered any explanation for yesterday’s gunfire incident at the DMZ.
+: ROK Ministry of National Defense (MND) says Pyongyang has not yet offered any explanation for yesterday’s gunfire incident at the Demilitarized Zone (DMZ).

 : South Korea’s Joint Chiefs of Staff (JCS) report that at about 0741 Northern gunfire struck a guardpost at Cheorwon in the central part of the peninsula, leaving four bullet holes.
 Following procedure, the ROKA reacted with broadcast warnings, followed by two bursts of return fire (10 rounds each).
 Though a clear breach of 2018’s inter-Korean military agreement, Seoul reckons the North did not intend a provocation.
 The JCS noted that “it was quite foggy and the North Korean soldiers usually rotate shifts around that time,”

-: Yonhap cites an unnamed Blue House official as denying that Kim Jong Un has undergone any kind of medical procedure.
+: Yonhap, South Korea’s quasi-official news agency, cites an unnamed Blue House official as denying that Kim Jong Un has undergone any kind of medical procedure.

 : MOU releases mid-term plan for developing inter-Korean relations.
 Ideas include a joint event in June to mark the 20th anniversary of the first inter-Korean summit.
 There is no sign that Pyongyang is interested.